vranki/hemppa/README.md

 * TAUTULLI_NOTIFIER_PORT: Listening port for the Tautulli webhook handler target
 * BOT_OWNERS: Owner of the rooms in the list for the notification webhook

+Docker environment:

+Since the module needs access to the source of the running Tautulli instance volumes on both Docker (hemppa and Tautulli) should be defined and being visible each other.
+When running on Docker the env variables seen by command should be defined for the bot instance.

 Example: